SanghyunKo/k4geo/FCCee/IDEA/compact/README.md

 IDEA_o1_v03
 ------------

 Based on o1_v02 but replacing the drift chamber (o1, v01) for the lightweight implementation based on twisted tubes (o1, v02).
-Production threshold and step limit physics have to be tuned
+Production threshold and step limit physics have to be tuned.
+The monolithic fiber dual-readout calorimeter (o1, v01) is added.